Realise your potential

 - quality resources that are relevant to their needs

-Feedback is based on the assumption that individuals are working in a supportive context where, for example, they can identify staff development needs, or ask to have their skills recognised.
+Feedback is based on the assumption that individuals are working in a supportive context where, for example, they can talk about their development needs, or ask to have their skills recognised.

 Organisationally, the Digital discovery tool can be used to raise awareness of the range and importance of digital capabilities, and to encourage personal development.
 Conversations about digital capability can be taken forward with a common reference point and some shared terms.
 Digital capabilities become more familiar and less threatening.